 10. Bulgarian Split Squats

-This exercise delivers.
-It’s going to work your hamstrings and work them hard!
-It will challenge you from various standpoints: strength, balance, muscular endurance and cardiovascular fitness!
+The Bulgarian split squats are a leg curl alternative that works your hamstrings with great intensity.
+These split squats challenge you from various standpoints: strength, balance, muscular endurance and cardiovascular fitness!
 Whilst a few lower body muscles come into play with this exercise, your stabilization will come from your hamstrings.

 - Lift one leg up onto a bench or ledge behind you (rest your foot on the ledge on your toes).